Planning Tool · Not a Proposal

 AI Platform Licensing

-What you'll pay Anthropic directly — separate from professional services
+What you'll pay your AI platform provider — separate from professional services

-Claude Enterprise uses a two-part billing model: a base seat charge for all users, plus consumption-based usage on top.
-The more your people use Claude, the higher the usage charges — but unlike traditional SaaS, you're not paying for unused seats at a premium rate.
-Anthropic bills self-serve Enterprise in USD; sales-assisted plans can accommodate other currencies.
-Figures here convert with the currency selector above for reference, but Anthropic's source-of-truth pricing remains in USD.
+Enterprise AI platforms broadly use a two-part billing model: a base seat charge for all users, plus consumption-based usage on top.
+The more your people use the platform, the higher the usage charges — but unlike traditional SaaS, you're not paying for unused seats at a premium rate.
+Most vendors bill self-serve in USD; sales-assisted plans can accommodate other currencies.
+Figures here convert with the currency selector above for reference, but the source-of-truth pricing remains USD for most platforms.

 Cost by user type

-Anthropic's current Enterprise plan uses a single unified seat type that includes Chat, Cowork, and Claude Code.
-The split below is a planning view of how usage actually varies by user behaviour — what you'll spend in practice — not a description of Anthropic's billing model.
+Most enterprise AI plans use a single unified seat type that covers chat, document collaboration, and developer tooling.
+The split below is a planning view of how usage actually varies by user behaviour — what you'll spend in practice — not a description of any one vendor's billing model.
+Pricing shown uses Claude Enterprise as the benchmark; ChatGPT Enterprise and Google Workspace AI fall in a comparable range.

 User typeBase seatTypical consumptionAll-in monthlyWho this covers